Saurabh-Steve/AngularSpringbootGridViewSample/README.txt

 docker run --detach --name=my-database -p 52000:3306  --env="MYSQL_ROOT_PASSWORD=root" MySQL

 Application has a Mock Data initializer to add some mock data.
+Images are not hosted locally and are all third party URLs.
+In actual scenario images will be S3 bucket link if AWS env.

 Android